ecmwf/earthkit-data/docs/guide/sources.rst

 .. py:function:: from_source("url", url, unpack=True)

-  The ``url`` data source will download the data from the address specified and store it in the :ref:`cache <caching>`.
+  The ``url`` source will download the data from the address specified and store it in the :ref:`cache <caching>`.
 The supported data formats are the same as for the :ref:`file <data-sources-file>` data source above.

   :param url: the URL to download
   :type url: str